camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 @Component
 public class OfficeToPdfOutputFacade  extends AbstractConnector
 ````

-ATTENTION: The Cherry Framework detects automatically all runners to start.
-This detection is based on:
+ATTENTION: The Cherry Framework automatically detects all runners to start.
+This detection is based on the following:
-* the class is a @Component
+* The class is a @Component
-* the package starts by io.camunda
+* The package starts by io.camunda

-If one of the two condition is not respected the runner is not detected.
+If one of the two conditions is not respected, the runner is not detected.

-Monitor the log at start:
+Monitor the log at the start:

-The connector publish some constants, and this is the good moment to use it
+The Connector publishes some constants, and this is a good moment to use them.

 ````
 import io.camunda.connector.officetopdf.OfficeToPdfFunction;